-GLD is also the main provider of civil litigation services to government.
+GLD is also the main provider of civil litigation, employment and commercial law services to government.

-Our work is complex, politically sensitive and often in the public eye.
-It covers a wide range of public and private law matters including litigation, advisory and legislative work as well specialist areas such as commercial, European and employment law.
+Legal work is complex, politically sensitive and often in the public eye.
+It covers a wide range of public and private law matters including litigation, advisory and legislative work as well specialist areas such as commercial and employment.

 Parliamentary and advisory work

-Our lawyers also need to ensure that all the legal implications of a policy have been thought through, including any that relate to the EU.
+Lawyers also need to ensure that all the legal implications of a policy have been thought through.
 It is their job to make sure that the law they are helping to prepare will withstand the scrutiny of the courts and Parliament.

 It is fascinating and challenging in equal measure.

-Information regarding the government bills in which GLS lawyers are involved can be found on the UK Parliament website.
+Information regarding the government bills in which government lawyers are involved can be found on the UK Parliament website.

 Litigation is the legal term used to describe the process of taking legal action.
-The litigation work on offer within the GLS is hugely varied and frequently high profile.
-Our lawyers can find themselves at regional employment tribunals or the Supreme Court.
+The litigation work on offer is hugely varied and frequently high profile.
+Lawyers can find themselves at regional employment tribunals or the Supreme Court.
 The government dimension adds an additional and unique perspective since the outcome of a case is not the be all and end all.
 The wider implication for future government policy is an additional and important consideration.

-In 2014 to 2015, the Government Legal Department (GLD) alone handled over 62,000 cases.
-The significant amount of litigation work carried out across the GLS can be of a private or public law nature, involving questions of constitutional importance especially in the fields of judicial review, public interest immunity, contempt, national security and human rights.
+The significant amount of litigation work carried out can be of a private or public law nature, involving questions of constitutional importance especially in the fields of judicial review, public interest immunity, contempt, national security and human rights.

-As the government seeks to reduce the levels of public spending, the work of commercial lawyers in the GLS has never been more important.
+As the government seeks to reduce the levels of public spending, the work of commercial lawyers has never been more important.